 "Campaigning is a full-time job.
 Right now, you’re working fifty hours a week here and fifty hours a week on the campaign...You’re a month behind on everything.
 You forgot to file the weekly parks maintenance report.
 You do it every week, and you forgot.
 Things are falling through the cracks.
 I’m pretty sure you’ve worn that sweater for days in a row.”

 Leslie Knope has the privilege to have the financial ability to take time off work to run her campaign without missing any bills.
 She also has the privilege of job security, meaning that the time she takes off won't impact her ability to return to her previous position if her bid is unsuccessful.
 Many people interested in politics may not have the luxury of spending months or years out of full-time work while they campaign or the risk that a job might not be waiting for them when they finish.
 While socio-economic class is a factor that can impact any potential candidate, it must be noted that the majority of the world's low-income individuals are women, a concept sometimes referred to as the "feminization of poverty."
 As such, if we consider women to be more vulnerable to low income than men and acknowledge that women are less likely to hold tenured or secure employment, this factor may be identified more frequently as a barrier to interested women than to interested men.

 7. Lack of Support from Male Peers

 Anecdotally, women elected into office often comment that they felt their male peers would act with entitlement, speak over them, or minimize their contributions, often without malicious intent.
-Elected men in minority groups also noticed these patterns from their white male coworkers but expressed greater confidence in calling out the behaviour of their peers than their female counterparts.
+Elected men in minority groups also noticed these patterns from their white male coworkers but expressed greater confidence in calling out their peers' behaviour than their female counterparts.